goldener-data/gold-splitter-examples/image_classification_cifar10/README.md

 **Characteristics**:
 - Uniform probability for each sample
-- Selection for each class
+- Stratified selection to preserve class proportions per split
 - Standard practice in ML
 - Simple and fast